clolsonus/covid-19/README.md

 Brazil is on pace to pass 20k deaths by May 22 and their rates are accelerating and will soon be at a faster rate than the US.

+Mexico on pace to pass Iran in total deaths by May 24.

 ![poly](figures/20200520.png?raw=true "20 May, 2020")